silentdiverchris/Archivist/Archivist/readme.txt

 appsettings.json
 ----------------
-This defines the basic settigs that allow the program to run, for the dsimplest setup, you will not need to alter this initially.
+This defines the basic settigs that allow the program to run.
+For the simplest setup, you will not need to alter this initially.

 To tell it to log to text files in a folder, put the full path to the folder into the 'LogDirectory'